 (Beijing) – A bubble is forming in the commercial property markets of some of the country's major cities, the head of an industry association warns.

 Wang Yongping, secretary general of the China Commercial Real Estate Association, cited as examples Shenyang, Chengdu and Tianjin.
 "The supply is huge in these cities, but it is difficult for developers to find enough retailers and other businesses to lease to in the short term," he said.

-- Pay to Play
+- Courage to Liberty

 - Sign up to receive our free daily newsletter